Is Masturbation a Sin?

 4. Biblical Principles for Discernment

-When the Bible is silent on a specific topic, Christians can use these principles to guide their decisions:
+When the Bible is silent on a specific topic, Christians can use biblical principles to guide their decisions.

 Do This Now